blockbridge/blockbridge-kb/guide/proxmox/index.md

 update VM 100: -delete scsi1
 ```

-TIP: You can display a list of storage devices attached to a VM using `pvesh get /nodes/<node>/qemu/<vmid>/config`.
+{% include tip.html content="You can display a list of storage devices attached to a VM using `pvesh get /nodes/<node>/qemu/<vmid>/config`." %}

 Resize A Volume
 -----------------

 The resize operation extends the logical address space of a storage device.
 Reducing the size of a device is not permitted by Proxmox.
 The resize operation can only execute against devices that are attached to a VM.

-TIP: If you need to extend a filesystem, resizing the underlying storage device is only one step of many.
-See the Proxox Wiki for [Resize disks](https://pve.proxmox.com/wiki/Resize_disks) for additional information on partition management, LVM, and guest specific considerations.
+{% include tip.html content="If you need to extend a filesystem, resizing the underlying storage device is only one step of many.
+See the Proxox Wiki for [Resize disks](https://pve.proxmox.com/wiki/Resize_disks) for additional information on partition management, LVM, and guest specific considerations." %}

 ### GUI